blacksenator/fbcallrouter/README.md

 Make a function test in which you call your landline from your cell phone: your mobile phone number **should not** end up in the spam phone book!
 If the number is in your phone book, nothing should happen anyway (on whitelist).
-Otherwise: your mobile phone number is not a foreign number, the [ONB](#onb)/[RNB](#rnb) is correct and you certainly do not have a bad entry in tellows.
+Otherwise: your mobile phone number is not a foreign number, the [ONB](#onb)/[RNB](#rnb) is correct and you certainly do not have a bad entry in online directories.
 Therefore these tests should not lead to any sorting out.
-If you do not receive an error message, then at least all the wash cycles have been run through once.
-To cancel, press `CTRL+C`.
+Press `CTRL+C` to terminate the programm.

-If logging is enabled, than `nano callrouter_logging.txt` will show you what happend.
+If logging is enabled (which is highly recommended for this test), than `nano callrouter_logging.txt` will show you what happend at the callmonitor interface.

 #### 2. Integration test

 There are five exemplary `'numbers'` stored in the configuration file with which you can test the wash cycles integratively.
 You can change these test numbers according to your own ideas and quantity.
-Starting the programm with the `-t` option, these numbers will be injected as substitutes for the next calls the FRITZ!Box receives and its callmonitor port will broadcast.
+Starting the programm with the `-t` option, these numbers will be injected as substitutes one after the other for the next calls the FRITZ!Box receives and its callmonitor port will broadcast.

 It is highly recommended to proceed like this:

-1. check if none of the substitutes are allready in your phonebook! **Especially if you repeat the test!**
+1. check if none of the substitutes are already in your phone book! **Especially if you repeat the test!**

-2. if you want to a web query, check at the named providers that the phone number actually **has the desired score and comments!**
+2. if you want to a web query, make crosscheck at the named providers that the choosen test phone number(s) actually **has/ve the desired score and comments!**

 3. start the programm